rios0rios0/guide/Code-Style/GoLang.md

 - **Method Names (contract):**

-  These methods are folowing a logical sequence: "find all", "find one", "filters", "save one", "save all", "delete" and "delete all".
+  These methods are following a logical sequence: "find all", "find one", "filters", "save one", "save all", "delete" and "delete all".
   ```go
   // filter just 1 entity by some field
   func (self UsersRepository) FindByTargetField(targetField any) entities.User